jpvirtan/CityJSON_viewAnalyzer/README.md

 Developed with support from the Helsinki Innovation Fund.

-If you find this beneficial, and utilize this in research, we kindly ask you to cite the original manuscript describing the software:
+If you find this beneficial, and utilize this in research, we kindly encourage you to cite the original manuscript describing the software:
+Virtanen, J-P.; Jaalama, K.; Puustinen, T.; Julin, A.; Hyyppä, J.; Hyyppä, H.
+Near real-time semantic view analysis of 3D city models in web browser.
+ISPRS Int.
+J. GeoInf.
+2021